 Suns Reveal Starters vs Lakers

-The Phoenix Suns will utilize the following starting five against the Los Angeles Lakers:
+PHOENIX -- The Phoenix Suns have unveiled their starting five ahead of tonight's matchup against the Los Angeles Lakers.

 Tyus Jones